parniayzdin/subscription-launchpad/README.md

 # Subscription Launchpad

 Subscription Launchpad is a small planning tool for merchants who want to check a subscription offer before launching it.
 A merchant enters the product price, discount, billing and delivery timing, shipping threshold, expected subscribers, and available inventory.
 The app returns a report and a 90 day schedule.
 Merchants can also save checked plans in MongoDB and reopen them later.
 Although this was my first time working with Angular, I was able to quickly become comfortable with the framework and use it effectively to build the application’s interface.
-The project also made extensive use of MongoDB, TypeScript, and REST APIs, allowing me to bring these technologies together to create a solid tool.
+The project also made extensive use of MongoDB, TypeScript, and REST APIs, allowing me to bring these technologies together to create a solid tool!

 ## Live demo